 In FFX (now on Nintendo Switch, thank Yevon!), the Chocobo Eater is a boss in the early part of the game that exhibits great game design principles including planning for multiple player types, negative feedback, and flow control using challenge layering.

-- Kill him with an overkill -> bonus AP
+- Kill him with an overkill -> Free Chocobo + Bonus AP

 Let’s examine how different types of players will react to this boss (let’s assume they understand the mechanic and know the rewards):

 - will find this battle hard and struggle to kill him

 - as long as they can keep themselves alive, they will get pushed off the cliff, but will still be able to continue the game